allwefantasy/byzer-ml-example/src/datasources/jdbc/index.md

 Notice that Byzer load the data from database with JDBC protocal using only one thread by default.
 If you want to load the data from MySQL database using multiple threads, you can set the some parameters in the `load` statement.

-The parameters for JDBC datasource are:
+The parameters for parallel loading are:

 1. numPartitions
 2. partitionColumn